subminu/Python-tutorial-for-beginner/README.md

 3. Extra
    - Basic use of git desktop
-   - Basic Linux commend with git bash
+   - Basic use of git with git bash